vatsalyarajaram/Deep-Learning-Project/README.md

 # Deep-Learning-Project
-Detecting cracks in a wall using transfer learning
+Project 1: Detecting cracks in a wall using Transfer Learning Project 2: Detecting European money denominations using Transfer Learning